Ahmedl-Be/interactive-CLI-tool/README.md

 The `courses-manger` package is available on NPM.
 Please make sure to install it globally using the command mentioned in the installation section.

+## License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to customize and enhance the CLI tool according to your specific needs.
+If you have any questions or suggestions, please feel free to reach out.

+Happy course management!
 ```